TL;DR

 Duration: 3s.
 Style: photographic, neutral grade.

-The phrase “no new objects, no morphing” is doing real work - it nudges the latent space away from creative reinterpretation.
-Add specifically “no third hand, no extra finger” if you have a person in frame.
+The phrase no new objects, no morphing is doing real work - it nudges the latent space away from creative reinterpretation.
+If a person is in frame, add no third hand, no extra finger.
+On tools that expose a negative prompt field (Kling has one), put distorted, warped, extra limbs, morphing there instead of in the main prompt.

 Some images simply will not animate cleanly.
-The fast indicators:
+These are the fast tells:

-- Subject occluded by their own arm or hair on the reference - the model will rebuild what it can’t see and get it wrong.
+- Subject occluded by their own arm or hair - the model rebuilds what it can’t see and gets it wrong.

 - Multiple people in frame - identity drift on the secondary face is nearly guaranteed.

-- Text on a label or signage - it will warp, almost always.
+- Text on a label or signage - it warps, almost always.
+(Even Gen-4.5, the strongest on this, drifts small type.)

-- Reflections (mirrors, glass, water) - they re-render and decouple from the subject.
+- Reflections in mirrors, glass, or water - they re-render and decouple from the subject.

 Recommended workflow